Rahul664/Data-Analysis-on-Death-Valley-Century/README.md

 ## Note:
 <br>
-This repo is meant to be educational and contains only public data from the above-mentioned site.
+This repo is meant to be only for educational purposes and contains only public data from the site mentioned above.